shuyelin06/Obsidian-Notes/content/Classes/STAT401/STAT401.md

 > \frac{30 - 66}{32.96} = -1.09
 > $$
 > With this score, John can tell that he did poorly compared to the rest of his class.
 In fact, with the assumption that the scores are normally distributed, John finds that roughly 84% of the class did better than him!
-> > Note that this analysis is not perfect!
+> > This analysis is not perfect!
 Not only is the sample small, but it may not even be random!
 The datapoint of 30 could be John manually adding his score to the sample.

-> [!Example] Example: Examples of Estimators
+> [!Example]+ Example: Examples of Estimators
 > Suppose we want to estimate a population with a normal distribution.
 The following are examples of estimators.
 >
 > We could estimate $\mu$ as: